erikologic/erikologic.github.io/CONTEXT.md

 ## Language

+**Home**:
+The site's brief entry point: who Enrico is, what the site is for, and where a visitor can go next.
+_Avoid_: Full biography, blog archive

 **Blog**:
 The site's collection of authored posts, including learning, announcements, and other writing without dividing them into separate kinds.
 _Avoid_: Content taxonomy, learning-only section